Valenzana Mado: Valenzana

 Valenzana Calcio was founded in 1906.

 In the season 2011–12 after 12 seasons in Lega Pro Seconda Divisione it was relegated to Serie D.

 Alberto Omodeo has been for 20 years the historic President of the club.

 Mado

 G.S.
 Mado was founded in 2002.
 The club in the season 2011–12 has played in Prima Categoria Alessandria.
-Very numerous and important his youth sector made up of about 200 boys.
+Very numerous, his youth sector was made up of about 200 boys.

 Colors and badge

 The team's colors are dark blue and red.